 Is Digital Public Relations (PR) the latest buzzword?
-Or is it when Google got launched and other channels got digital?
-Earlier PR was about getting press releases, print media, onboarding journalists and huge media houses and agencies to cover launches, create a brand story, put forward a perceived image for consumers, and get covered in magazines and via word of mouth.
-It was persuasion via print also known as traditional PR.
+Or is it when Google got launched, and other channels got digital?
+Previous PR was about getting press releases, print media, onboarding journalists and huge media houses and agencies to cover launches, create a brand story, put forward a perceived image for consumers, and get covered in magazines and via word of mouth.
+It was persuasion via print, also known as traditional PR.

-Tables have turned.
-There has been a huge boom since digitalization.
+The tables have turned.
+There has been a big boom since digitalization.
 Social media, influencer marketing, momentum marketing, websites, paid traffic, and organic traffic, there is a lot to explore.
-If you are still on the fence to launch a Digital PR campaign, then it's never too late.
+If you are still on the fence about launching a Digital PR campaign, then there is still time.
 There is enough to do and much more to seek and capture the market.

 This guide shall help you understand how Digital PR works and how to create your campaign.

 As the name suggests, it is public relations that is digital.
-It is the use of digital media sources such as social media, influencers, SEO, and creating marketing campaigns to reach their target customers.
+It uses digital media sources such as social media, influencers, SEO, and creating marketing campaigns to reach its target customers.
 It is an inbound strategy.
-It helps develop promising relations with consumers and brands, leverage social media platforms, create a brand voice and attract media coverage for launches.
-It still uses old traditional PR ways.
+PR helps develop good relations with consumers and brands, leverage social media platforms, create a brand voice and attract media coverage for launches.

 Further, Digital PR is not limited to B2C.
 It has expanded to B2B and SAAS too.

-Digital PR is no longer an option, but a must-have strategy.
-It can be used by any business small, big, or giant corporation.
-It initially takes time and effort to channel resources, create content strategy, market, and network with the right people, but has a huge compounding effect.
+Digital PR is no longer an option but a must-have strategy.
+It can be used by any business, small, big, or a giant corporation.
+It initially takes time and effort to channel resources, create content strategy, market, and network with the right people, but it has a considerable compounding effect.

-Google has become a smart bot.
-It understands that websites are manipulating the off-page SEO and backlinks and it is not a level playing field.
+Google has become an intelligent bot.
+It understands that websites are manipulating the off-page SEO and backlinks, which is not a level playing field.
 With the new updated algorithm, the spammy tactics no longer work.
 Google pushes valuable content and benefits the player who abides by the rules.
-To play fair, it’s important to create effective share-worthy content, market it, get validation via shares, likes, comments, coverage, and attract genuine backlinks.
+Creating effective share-worthy content, marketing it, getting validation via shares, likes, comments, and coverage, and attracting genuine backlinks are essential.

-Digital PR employs a special set of skills.
-It needs analytical thinking skills, a problem-solving mind, tracking and reporting data in real-time, and troubleshooting gaps.
+Digital PR employs a unique set of skills.
+It needs analytical thinking skills, problem-solving, real-time tracking and reporting data, and troubleshooting gaps.

 A Digital PR campaign has the same basic features as any other campaign.
-Success depends on ideation and execution.
+Success depends on creativity and execution.
 Be clear on what are the business end goals and what is the driving force of the campaign.
 It needs to take into account the awareness level of target customers.
-There are five levels of customers.
-The totally unaware, problem aware, solution aware, product aware, and most aware.
+There are five levels of customers—the unaware, problem-aware, solution-aware, product aware, and most aware.

-Initially, this may not hit the bull's eye but gets you close.
+Initially, this may not hit the bull's eye, but it gets you close.
 So keep repeating the process.
 It is not a do-it-once exercise.

 Every social media forum has its audience.
 So, distribute content depending on the audience of the platform.
 Cater to them with the right content.
 Track social engagement such as shares, likes, comments, reach, and the number of views.

 Create a thorough research outreach list.
 Create a database of journalists, media houses, online news portals, digital magazines, and newsletters.
-Send emails, make it personal, and explain how it will benefit their readers.
+Send emails, make them personal, and explain how they benefit their readers.
 Craft an irresistible outreach pitch.